sjtrotter/merl/README.md

 # Using merl
 ## Before you Run
 You have to download the map packs you want from Steam before using this.
-You can use go here: https://steamcommunity.com/app/252950/workshop/ to find workshop maps that you'd like to try out, and the copy the URL from the address bar and go here: https://steamworkshopdownloader.io/ to download.
+You can use [Steam Workshops](https://steamcommunity.com/app/252950/workshop/) to find workshop maps that you'd like to try out, and the copy the URL from the address bar and go to the [Steam Workshop Downloader](https://steamworkshopdownloader.io/) to download.
 Just paste the URL from the workshop page and click Download.

 Remember where you save the file; most browsers place the file into `C:\Users\<user>\Downloads`